TobiWeiss/cupmaster/src/tournament-init/readme.md

 ## Overview

 The tournament initialization process provides a guided, step-by-step wizard interface for creating new tournaments.
-It handles the collection and validation of all necessary tournament configuration data through a series of questions.
+It handles the collection and validation of all necessary tournament configuration data through a series of questions organized by categories.

 ## Architecture